suzuna08/Map-app/README.md

 supabase/add_user_rating.sql
 supabase/fix_rls_data_isolation.sql
 supabase/add_emoji_column.sql
+supabase/add_list_sort_order.sql
+supabase/add_saved_views_order.sql
 ```

 The first migration creates the `places`, `lists`, and `list_places` tables along with row-level security policies and indexes.
 The second adds the `order_index` column to `tags` for drag-to-reorder persistence.
 The third creates the `profiles` table with auto-sync triggers from Supabase Auth.
 The fourth creates the `saved_views` table for user-defined filter/sort/layout presets.
 The fifth extends `lists` with `visibility` and `share_slug` columns for collections sharing, plus public-access RLS policies.
 The sixth adds a `position` column to `list_places` for manual ordering within collections.
 The seventh creates the `google_place_type_catalog`, `intel_tag_mappings`, and `place_intel_tags` tables for the intel tagging system.
 The eighth adds `user_rating` and `user_rated_at` columns to `places` with a CHECK constraint enforcing 0.5–5.0 half-star values.
 The ninth enables RLS on the `tags` and `place_tags` tables and creates user-scoped CRUD policies plus read-only policies for shared collections.
 The tenth adds an optional `emoji` column to `lists` for collection icons.
+The eleventh adds a `sort_order` integer column to `lists` for user-defined collection ordering with backfill by `created_at`.
+The twelfth adds an `order_index` column to `saved_views` for user-defined saved view ordering.

 You will also need to create the `tags` and `place_tags` tables (used by the tagging system but not yet in the migration file).
 The expected schema is defined in `src/lib/types/database.ts`.